 #ILoveMyJob

-Note that most of my teaching materials is available here: https://jmbruel.github.io/teaching/.
+Note that most of my teaching materials are available here:

 Collaboration initiated with the Innopolis University on the use of formal methods in Requirements Engineering